 Mr. Bott’s classroom was a study in geometric perfection.
 Neat, straight rows of desks, five rows, each with seven desks, clearly organized to show his unfailing sense of hierarchy.
 His classroom management style was dictatorial favoritism.
 The “best students” sat up in the front rows, the worst, in the back.
 It probably suited many of us just fine.
 The “good” students wanted his attention as we raised our hands with eagerness.
 The “bad” students were likely just as content to be left alone and forgotten.

-Now that I am a Middle School math teacher, I often find myself dredging up old memories of my experiences as a student.
-I hold Mr. Bott up as a clear example of who I would never become: cold, distant and judgmental.
+When I was a Middle School math teacher, I often found myself dredging up old memories of my experiences as a student.
+I held Mr. Bott up as a clear example in my mind of who I would never become: cold, distant and judgmental.

 But as I think back on him and other teachers I’ve had, I also realize that I actually knew precious little of what motivated them, what their private lives might have been like, and whether they actually found joy in their professions.
 As an adolescent boy, I likely didn’t want to know more than how to get the best possible grade.

 Mr. Bott may have been a passionate educator in his hey day, might have still felt that passion within, might have even felt he was marching us down a well cleared highway towards academic success.
 I implicitly trusted his military vision of math instruction and fell into the mesmerizing marching beat without question.
 But even if he thought otherwise, Mr. Bott was not the source of inspiration.
 Rather, he was the obstacle of be overcome.
 Some of us made it, but many others did not.